epics-modules/mrfioc2/documentation/PSI/readme.md

 5. Outputs (TTL)

     Here we can set the macros for the EVRs Output sub-unit.
-Outputs are named either FrontOut#, FrontOutUniv# or RearUniv#, where the range of the number # depends of the hardwre model.
+Outputs are named either FrontOut#, FrontOutUniv# or RearUniv#, where the range of the number # depends of the hardware model.

     Special mapping properties are available to set the outputs:

         | mapping code | output source |
         |--------------|---------------|
         |      0       |  Pulser 0     |